shashankarya9999/VECC-Summer-Internship/DESCRIPTION.md

       - In the infinite loop,
         - ```XGpio_DiscreteWrite()``` was used to write to GPIO
         - ```XGpio_DiscreteRead()``` was used to read from GPIO

+<strong>Day 10 - </strong>```30/05/25```
+  - Study of bit rate, baud rate, bandwidth, throughput and goodput; and the relation between them
+  - Study of device tree[continuation]
+    - basics of device tree
+    - basics of bootloader
+      - functions of bootloader
+      - BIOS and UEFI
+      - Benefits of UEFI
+      - Boot sequence for PC and for ARM board
+    - basics of Linux kernel and Linux rootfs
+  - Revision of some chapters of computer networking
+    - difference between frames and packets
+    - UART data frame and packet

 <sup>1</sup> The loopback connector was connected to the RS-232 cable and the USB cable was connected to the port to check.
 Then, the terminal was opened and the command ```ls \dev\tty*``` was executed, this showed the ports in the system.
 The name of the port was then identified(by connecting and disconnecting USB cable or knowing beforehand), which was ttyUSB0 in my case.
 Then this port was emulated using PuTTY or minicom, to let us interact with the port.
 When we type a character, let's say ```a```, then that character is repeated in the terminal(because of the loopback connector), like ```aa```.
 If the typed character is repeated, then the USB port is working correctly.
 Basically, the loopback connector shorts the transmitter and receiver.